-Eligibility is based on income and assets, ability to work, citizenship and whether there are children or elderly in the home.
-If you own a home or a car, you may still be eligible for benefits, so go to www.access.arkansas.gov for eligibility details or call your DHS County Office to see if you qualify for SNAP benefits.
+Eligibility is based on income and assets, ability to work, citizenship and whether there are children, elderly family members, or disabled persons in the home.
+If you own a home or a car, you may still be eligible for benefits, so go to www.access.arkansas.gov for eligibility details.

 DHS Offices in Pulaski County

 Pulaski SW 6801 Baseline Road, Little Rock, AR, 72219-8916 501-371-1100

 Pulaski East 1424 East Second, Little Rock, AR, 72203-8083 501-371-1300

 Pulaski South 1105 MLK, Jr., Little Rock, AR, 72203-2620 501-682-9200